 - You can build forms using their built-in style builder.

 - There are reports, so you can see who signed up using which form on what page.

-To conclude, WordPress and MailChimp are like a wonderfully delicious sandwich you can eat while listing to Crazy in Love.
-While there are thousands of WordPress plugins to choose from to connect your site to your MailChimp list, MailChimp for WordPress is by far the most powerful and easiest to use.
+To conclude, WordPress and Mailchimp are like a wonderfully delicious sandwich you can eat while listening to Crazy in Love.
+While there are thousands of WordPress plugins to choose from to connect your site to your Mailchimp list, Mailchimp for WordPress is by far the most powerful and easiest to use.